Vision-based DRL Autonomous Driving Agent with Sim2Real Transfer: INTRODUCTION

 In addition to training DRL agents in simulated environments, it is also a challenge to transfer the trained agents to real-world traffic environments (Sim2Real).
 Even though the simulators are getting realistic, there are still significant discrepancies between two environments (Sim2Real gap).
 To address this issue, several methods have been proposed, including domain randomization, domain adaptation, and knowledge distillation [\citenum{tobin2017domain, traore2019continual, hinton2015distilling}], to narrow the gap between the simulation and reality.
 With the Sim2Real techniques, researchers are able to transfer the trained DRL agent to real-world to perform lane keeping, objective detection, overtaking, etc [\citenum{hu2022sim, reiher2020sim2real,muller2018driving,li2023platform}].

 However, the aforementioned works are mainly focused on a single driving task such as lane keeping or car following, and the car following task mostly depends on multiple sensors to detect the gap between two vehicles and the velocity difference.
 To the best of our knowledge, there are no related works for vision-based multi-task driving agents with the abilities for Sim2Real transfer.
 This research gap motivated us to propose a robust DRL agent performing multi-task driving behavior that only depends on visual input.
+It is important to note that while this study may not fully replicate real-world conditions due to the specific environment setup, its primary objective is to showcase a promising direction for vision-based car following and lane keeping maneuvers.
+The study serves as a demonstration of the potential capabilities of the proposed approach, paving the way for further advancements and refinements to enhance the realism of the system and its applicability in practical scenarios.

 Summarizing, the main contributions of this work are as follows:

 \begin{itemize} \item The training framework depicted in Fig. \ref{fig:system} with the separation of the \emph{perception module} and DRL \emph{control module} is proposed to narrow the Sim2Real gap.
 The inclusion of impact affordances derived from the \emph{perception module} has been demonstrated to enhance the stability of training and the overall generalization of the model. \item Considering safety, efficiency, and lane keeping capabilities, the trained DRL agent can perform stable car-following behavior, while no vehicle driving in front, the DRL agent shows excellent lane keeping ability. \item Compare with the baseline controller and evaluate the performance with multiple metrics, where the DRL agent achieves similar performance, even though it only depends on visual input. \item The Sim2Real transfer is performed for trained DRL agent in the real-world environment, and the generalization of the agent under the noise of the real world is evaluated. \end{itemize}